 the Hastings Pier and White Rock Trust, to save their beautiful

-pier following the devastating fire on October 5th 2010 looks at last to be achieveing a successful outcome, proving that piers at risk can still be saved.
+pier following the devastating fire on October 5th 2010 is demonstrating how piers at risk can still be saved.

 The National Piers Society was founded in 1979 under Sir John